-During the year ended 31 December 2023, the Group borrowed two short-term loans of total HK\$30,000,000 (2022: HK\$40,000,000) from a related company at interest rate from 5.5% (2022: 3.29% to 3.65%) per annum.
+During the year ended 31 December 2023, the Group borrowed two short-term loans of total HK\$30,000,000 from a related company at interest rate from 5.5% per annum.
 The interest rate was reference to prevailing market rates offered by banks in Hong Kong.
-Loan amount and interest expense of total HK\$30,089,000 (2022: HK\$40,099,000) were fully repaid during the year ended 31 December 2023.
+Loan amount and interest expense of total HK\$30,089,000 were fully repaid during the year ended 31 December 2023.
 The related party is under the control of ultimate controlling shareholders of the Company.